VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 Okay, that's a lot, so let's break it down.
 By "live system" this means we're going to be booting into an operating system from our installation media - for almost all situatations, this is a flash drive.
 This OS is "live" in that it is a true, full, Linux operating system.
 It's just running directly off the flash drive.
 In this case, this live system is really just used so that we can install Linux to a more permanent drive.
 So, rather ironically, we'll be using Linux to install Linux.

 The "with accessibility options" page is if you need something like a screen reader or if you have a braille display.
 I have no experiance helping with these things.
 More relevant to most readers, the [Category:Installation process](https://wiki.archlinux.org/title/Category:Installation_process) page has a bunch of *very* important steps that aren't on this page.
 Most importantly, there's a page about [Setting up a Dual Boot system with Windows](https://wiki.archlinux.org/title/Dual_boot_with_Windows) - which I'll be going through here.
 I won't be covering the process if you have a Mac, but there is a page for that: [Mac Installation](https://wiki.archlinux.org/title/Mac#Installation).
-Note that Apple's newer computers with their own processors aren't supported.
+Note that Apple's newer computers with their own processors ~~aren't supported.~~ are still a massive pain in the ass to get working.

 {{< quote "[Install Guide](https://wiki.archlinux.org/title/installation_guide) - [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html)" >}}